PySimpleGUI/PySimpleGUI/docs/cookbook.md

 ## The One-Line GUI

 For those of you into super-compact code, a complete customized GUI can be specified, shown, and received the results using a single line of Python code.
-The way this is done is to combine the call to `FlexForm` and the call to `LayoutAndRead`.  `FlexForm` returns a `FlexForm` object which has the `LayoutAndRead` method.
+The way this is done is to combine the call to `Window` and the call to `LayoutAndRead`.  `Window` returns a `Window` object which has the `LayoutAndRead` method.

 ![simple](https://user-images.githubusercontent.com/13696193/44227935-ecb53b80-a161-11e8-968b-b3f963404dec.jpg)